By Carmen Vitali

 “[Arians is] a guy that if he likes the way you work and he can trust you, you’re always going to be good with him."
 Harold Goodwin

 Goodie was not only assisting the offensive line, but also playing the role of offensive quality control – and putting in the hours to match.
 That earned Arians' trust.
-Loyalty followed as BA took him to Indianapolis, then Arizona too.
+Loyalty followed as BA took him to Indianapolis in 2012, then Arizona too.
 And the respect?
 Well, Goodie has Assistant Head Coach in his title here in Tampa, doesn't he?
 Soon, both Arians and Goodwin hope, he'll drop the 'assistant.'

 "[Arians is] a guy that if he likes the way you work and he can trust you, you're always going to be good with him," said Goodie.

 Offensive Coordinator Byron Leftwich also met BA in Pittsburgh, in the middle of his nine-year NFL playing career.
 He had been brought in from Jacksonville to back up quarterback Ben Roethlisberger, then in his fifth season.
 The trust between Leftwich and Arians happened quickly.
 As in, the first 48 hours of ever meeting each other, quickly.

 Leftwich had just signed with Pittsburgh the day before a Steelers' preseason game in 2008.
 Right before a two-minute drill, Roethlisberger tweaked something and limped off the field.
 Their other backup quarterback wasn't available.
 So, Arians looked at Leftwich and said, "You're going in."